-In higher education, administrators, teachers, and counselors generally have high expectations of work internships on students' career employability. development and While universities are putting strong emphasis on and allocating resources into developing internship programs, related research on the career impact of such programs is limited (e.g., Narayanan, Olk, & Fukami, 2010).
+and counselors generally have high expectations of work internships on students' career employability. development and While universities are putting strong emphasis on and allocating resources into developing internship programs, related research on the career impact of such programs is limited (e.g., Narayanan, Olk, & Fukami, 2010).
 Research evidence on internship effects is inconclusive (Gamboa, Paixão, & de Jesus, 2013), showing positive (e.g., Loughlin & Barling, 1998), negative (e.g., Barling, Rogers, & Kelloway, 1995) or no association (e.g., Niles & Herr, 1989) between students' work experience and career development.
-The effect of internships on career development may depend on internship design and quality (e.g., Arnold, Auburn, & Ley, 1995; Gamboa, Paixão, & de Jesus, 2013) and on the aspects of career development examined (Brooks, Cornelius, Greenfield, & Joseph,
+The effect of internships on career development may depend on internship design and quality (e.g., Arnold, Auburn, & Ley, 1995; Gamboa, Paixão, & de Jesus, 2013) and on the

-1995).
+In higher education, administrators, teachers, decounselors generally have high expectations work internships on students' career velopment and employability.
+While design adopted, such as cross-sectional ones iversities are putting strong emphasis on and ocating resources into developing internship or such programs is limited (e.g., Narayanan, k, & Fukami, 2010).
+Research evidence on development examined (Brooks, Cornelius, Greenfield, & Joseph, 1995).
 Results are also affected by the research design adopted, such as cross-sectional ones (Gamboa, Paixão, & de Jesus, 2013).
 In this study, we aimed to evaluate the impact of work internships among university students in Hong Kong with a pretest-posttest design, examining different dimensions of career development.